dreamcatcher-tech/network/Inbox/2025-02-03 0902 integrating O3-mini-high.md

 So the issue is, is the lower quality worth the less of a wait, since the speed is excellent ?

+Sometimes it seems o3 is not able to solve, or a deeper solution is required, so recognizing when a loop has occurred, and calling on heavy guns, like o1-pro, or the human, is essential.

 ## Fomulas
 A concise way to model this is to define a single “effectiveness” metric that balances quality (Q) against time (T), rework (R), and human cognitive load (C).
 One example: